Let Austin Gleeson be his own man, insists Ken McGrath

-Ken McGrath begins to feel his age as he discusses the All-Ireland final between Waterford and Galway.
+Ken McGrath begins to feel his age as he discusses the All-Ireland final between Waterford and Galway, writes Paul Keane.

 The four-time Waterford All-Star is specifically discussing Austin Gleeson and which Galway player he thinks might mark him.